Paopun20/Hython/README.md

 Hython is a **Python-style** and **runtime logic** scripting interpreter written in Haxe.

 It’s designed for:
-* embedding scripting into Haxe projects
+* working any platform what you want
-* game modding
+* working with haxe/haxeflixel projects
-* configuration DSLs
+* lightweight and fast, with a small memory footprint and fast execution speed at seed of light (?)
-* runtime logic without recompiling
+* easy to integrate with Haxe projects

 > ⚠️ This is **not CPython**.
-It’s a Python-like language implemented on top of Haxe.
+It’s a Python-like language implemented on top of Haxe, and not a replacement for CPython and not bindings cpython.

 ## Usage